+Governor-General position is largely symbolic and ceremonial, but it is nevertheless very important: the GG serves as the official representative of the British Queen in Canada, and Simon's appointment required prior approval by Queen Elizabeth II.
+Simon is the first Indigenous person in history to serve in this role: she was born in Kangiqsualujjaq, in the Nunavik region of northern Quebec.
+Her mother's side of the family is Inuit, while her father was an English fur trader from Manitoba who worked for the Hudson's Bay Company.
 Simon has forty years of experience in leadership, negotiation, and diplomacy, having previously served as Canada's Ambassador to Denmark as well as Canada's first Ambassador on Circumpolar Affairs; Simon led the delicate negotiations involved in creating an eight-country organization known as the Arctic Council.
 Simon's first remarks as GG at the press conference announcing her appointment were in the Indigenous Inuktitut language, before she switched to English.
 "I can confidently say that my appointment is an historic and inspirational moment for Canada and an important step forward on the long path towards reconciliation," she said.
 "This is a moment that I hope all Canadians feel part of because my appointment reflects our collective progress toward building a more inclusive, just, and equitable society."
 Trudeau's government made several other major policy moves on Indigenous matters in July, 2021 - including an historic new "modern-day treaty" with the Manitoba Métis Federation - prompting widespread predictions that Trudeau was preparing to call a federal election for the autumn.
 In Canada's governmental system, the first formal steps of this process involve the Governor General, who undertakes the procedure of 'dissolving' an existing elected government to prepare for a new election.
-"Soon," wrote Niigan Sinclair in the Winnipeg Free Press, a "remarkable moment is going to happen: an Indigenous person is going to be asked to dissolve Parliament.
+"Soon, a remarkable moment is going to happen," wrote Niigaan Sinclair, an Anishinaabe Professor of Native Studies at the University of Manitoba.
+"An Indigenous person is going to be asked to dissolve Parliament.
 Again: an Indigenous woman is soon going to end Canada's government.
-Let that sink in, and you can see how remarkable Tuesday was."11 (On August 15 Trudeau called the election, set for September 20.)
+Let that sink in, and you can see how remarkable Tuesday was."11